TFNGamesOfficial/TFNGamesOfficial.github.io/_posts/2022-07-09-platform-connections.md

 ## FAQ

-Q: Can I load my progress on iOS devices?
+Q: Can I load my progress on Android devices?

 A: Yes, use the Facebook connection and connect your Facebook account to the game.
-After this start DevNite on iOS and press "Connect" or "Login".
+After this start DevNite on Android and press "Connect" or "Login".

 Q: Can I get hacked?